Mutual Trust Services

 As Johnson County’s only local bank with a full-time Trust Department, Mutual Savings Bank can help you manage your money and personal business – even when you’re not able to because of illness or other reasons.

 - manage your investments,

-- prepare and file tax returns, and
+- file tax returns, and

 - pay bills, taxes and insurance premiums.

 We often serve as a fiduciary to help people manage their personal affairs, whether it be as trustee, attorney-in-fact or personal representative of your estate.
 Many people ask a relative or trusted friend to handle that role, but it isn’t always the best choice.
 By turning to a community-oriented bank’s Trust Department, you’ll benefit from our: